IOI-dot/Digital_Project1/README.md

 3. Build the program (it will generate `qm.exe` or similar executable).

 Or using terminal:
-g++ main.cpp -o qm.exe
+After downloading the zip file from the git repository, compile the program with g++ main.cpp q_m.cpp -o qm_minimizer on the terminal and prepare a text file specifying the number of variables, minterms/maxterms, and optional don’t-cares in three lines separate or use the built in test cases.
+Run with ./qm_minimizer (uses default file) or ./qm_minimizer <filename>.
+The program outputs minimized expressions and generates corresponding Verilog modules.

 ------------------------------------------------------------
 🚀 How to Run
 ------------------------------------------------------------
 Option 1: From your IDE
-- Run the program; it will read `Test1.txt` by default.
+- Run the program; it will read `Test6.txt` by default.

 Option 2: From the terminal or PowerShell
-- Place your input file (e.g., Test1.txt) in the same directory as qm.exe
+- Place your input file in the same directory as qm.exe
 - Run:
-  .\qm.exe Test1.txt
+  .\qm.exe (YOUR TEST FILE).txt

 If no filename is provided, the program defaults to:
   .\qm.exe